emmanuelprakash177-gi/RPI-AI-ASSISTANT/README.md

-Step-by-Step:
-1. To run this voice assistant, you have to be on your Raspberry Pi's terminal and check if your audio devices are connected to the device.
-2. Download the necessary packages/libraries;
-4. The code interferes with the system, so the best practice is to run the code in a virtual environment

-python3 -m venv .venv

-source .venv/bin/activate

 I want to create an ai assistant .
 Now a days am very much thinking about it .
 Then I got an idea to create a ai assistant fully offline.
 Running fully offline modelDiscription: